sp1ff/elfeed-score/README.md

     (require 'elfeed-score)

+Just loading the library will **not** modify [Elfeed](https://gitub.com/skeeto/elfeed); you need to explicitly enable the package for that:

+    (elfeed-score-enable)

+This will install the new sort function & new entry hook, as well as read your score file.
+NB. `elfeed-score-enable` is autoloaded, so if you've installed this package in the usual ways, you should be able to just invoke the function & have the package loaded & enabled automatically.

 The package defines a keymap, but does not bind it to any key.
 I like to set it to the `=` key in `elfeed-search-mode-map`:

     (define-key elfeed-search-mode-map "=" elfeed-score-map)

-At this point, your score file has been loaded, and any new entries will be scored automatically, but the entries already in your database have not yet been scored.
+At this point, any <span class="underline">new</span> entries will be scored automatically, but the entries already in your database have not yet been scored.
 Scoring is idempotent (scoring an entry more than once will always result in it having the same score assigned).
 So, you can load up an Elfeed search, and then, in the Elfeed search buffer (`*elfeed-search*`), you can score all the search results with "= v" (`elfeed-score/score-search`).
 When the command completes, the view will be re-sorted by score.
 Your score file will also have been updated on disk (to record the last time that each rule matched).
 If you want to see the scoring actions as they're happening, set `elfeed-score/debug` to `t`.

 # Status and Roadmap

-I'm using `elfeed-score` day in & day out for my RSS reading, but this is its first release (the version number, 0.1.0, was chosen to suggest this).
+I'm using `elfeed-score` day in & day out for my RSS reading, but this is a preliminary release (the version number, 0.2.0, was chosen to suggest this).

 Things I want to do next: